dipdup-io/stone-packaging/docs/pages/usage/verifying.md

 This guide will walk you through how to verify a Stone proof using the provided binaries.
 It includes steps for both setting up the environment using Docker and manually installing the required dependencies.

-- Ensure Docker is installed on your machine.
-You can refer to [Docker’s official documentation](https://docs.docker.com/get-docker/) for installation instructions.

 ## Creating and Verifying a Test Proof Using Binaries

 - Clone the repository: